wilkin547/docs.es-es/docs/framework/wpf/controls/wpf-content-model.md

 - <xref:System.Windows.Controls.WrapPanel>

- Para más información, consulte [Información general sobre elementos Panel](panels-overview.md).
+ Para obtener más información, consulte [Información general sobre elementos Panel](panels-overview.md).

 <a name="classes_that_affects_the_appearance_of_a_uielement"></a>
 ## <a name="classes-that-affect-the-appearance-of-a-uielement"></a>Clases que afectan a la apariencia de un objeto UIElement